laravel/docs/billing.md

 	     ->withCoupon('code')
 	     ->create($creditCardToken);

 The `subscription` method will automatically create the Stripe subscription, as well as update your database with Stripe customer ID and other relevant billing information.
+If your plan has a trial configured in Stripe, the trial end date will also automatically be set on the user record.

-If your plan has a trial period, make sure to set the trial end date on your model after subscribing:
+If your plan has a trial period that is **not** configured in Stripe, you must set the trial end date manually after subscribing:

 	$user->trial_ends_at = Carbon::now()->addDays(14);